MP Estate Planning UK

 Bare trusts and settlor-interested cases

-Settlor-interested arrangements bring the settlor into the picture under settlements legislation.
-This can shift tax back to the settlor even if someone else benefits.
+Settlor-interested arrangements bring the settlor back into the picture under the settlements legislation.
+This can shift the tax liability to the settlor even if someone else receives the income — for example, where the settlor or their spouse can benefit from the trust.
+This is one reason why many family trusts are structured so that the settlor is expressly excluded from benefit.

-• Why it matters: the same £1,000 in one case can be reported by trustees, in another by the individual beneficiary, and in a third by the settlor.
+• Why it matters: the same £1,000 in one arrangement can be reported by trustees (discretionary), in another by the individual beneficiary (bare trust or mandated interest in possession), and in a third by the settlor (settlor-interested trust).

 For practical steps on accessing funds, see our guidance on access a trust fund.